qiutongMS/msbuild-cross-contamination-research/README.md

 **Strategy:** Use different mechanisms for different targets
 - FirstTarget: AdditionalOptions
 - SecondTarget: PreprocessorDefinitions
-- ThirdTarget: No inheritance (minimal/disabled)
+- ThirdTarget: No inheritance and no other settings (minimal/disabled)

 **Result:** **This appears to work, but is extremely limited and impractical!** While avoiding contamination by using different properties, this approach has fatal scalability issues:
 - **Maximum 2 targets**: Only PreprocessorDefinitions and AdditionalOptions are available